Rheumatologist Malpractice Attorney: Chicago, Illinois

-Medical specialists need to be prepared to dedicate over a decade of their lives to obtaining the education and skills needed to practice in their desired specialty.
-An aspiring rheumatologist must begin by completing a degree in medicine or osteopathy and then decide whether he or she plans to enter a residency program in internal medicine or pediatrics.
-Residency programs normally last three years and help doctors acquire real world experience working with patients that are suffering from a broad range of ailments.
+Medical specialists need to dedicate over a decade of their lives to obtain the education and skills to practice in their desired specialty.
+Aspiring rheumatologists must begin by completing a degree in medicine or osteopathy.
+Then, they must decide whether they plan to enter a residency program in internal medicine or pediatrics.
+Residency programs normally last three years.
+They help doctors acquire real-world experience working with patients that are suffering from a broad range of ailments.

-Those who complete their residencies in pediatrics can move on to a fellowship program in pediatric rheumatology while those choosing to work in internal medicine can complete a similar program in general rheumatology.
-Fellowship programs last for two to three years and pair doctors with experienced mentors who can guide them as they work with patients suffering from rheumatic conditions.
+Those who complete their residencies in pediatrics can move on to a fellowship program in pediatric rheumatology.
+Those who chose to work in internal medicine can complete a similar program in general rheumatology.
+Fellowship programs last for two to three years.
+They pair doctors with experienced mentors who can guide them as they work with patients suffering from rheumatic conditions.

-The most common conditions they treat include the following.
+The most common conditions that rheumatologists treat include the following.